 Today’s drugs can cause skin problems

-Todays medical treatments often use strong drugs, which can leave patients with itchy peeling skin, similar to the left side of this image; We all want skin looking like the ‘nice’ side, but anyone whose skin looks like the left side, probably knows a shortage of dermatologists in UK can leave us in despair.
+Todays medical treatments use strong drugs, which can leave patients with itchy peeling skin, similar to the left side of this image; We all want skin looking like the ‘nice’ side, but anyone whose skin looks like the left side, probably knows a shortage of dermatologists in UK can leave us in despair.

 How I was ‘brushed off’

 3 days after I started on cancer treatment, the nurse was lifting peeling skin off my arm.
 Laying it carefully on a towel, she said “you need to see a dermatologist”.

 Easier said than done.
 On the NHS, there was a six-month wait to see a dermatologist.
 So it was ‘go private’, and an appointment three days later.
 Then, a pompous doctor told me to take off all my clothes (with 18 students ogling).
 Examining me for all of two minutes, he left me stark naked whilst he gave his verdict: “it’s your age”.

 “But my skin erupted overnight; surely if this were age-related, it would have built up over time?” from me, produced “I haven’t time to answer questions” as a reply, flung over his shoulder as he swept out.

 All I could do was tell the Receptionist that if he dared charge me I would see him in Court before I paid.
 I never got a bill.

 A medical friend suggested I go to La Roche Posay Clinic in France,then a hospital dealing with over 10,00 skin cases a year.
 Their Dermatologists did umpteen tests, before confirming my skin problems were due to side effects of the cancer drugs I was being given.